Himanshu2800/Bug-Bounty-automation/README.md

 # Bug-Bounty-automation
-This is the bug bounty automation &amp; web hacking script that I've created
+This is the bug bounty automation program &amp;

 # Features